 James Purcell and I spent the entire day Sunday (1/19) birding the majority of birding locations throughout the town of Fairfield on a winter big day of sorts.
-Our primary goals aside from numbers of species were to connect with as many year birds, or in James’ respect Big Year birds (James is currently in the midst of a Fairfield Big Year effort) as possible, and maybe turn up something rare or unusual in the midst of our wondering.
+Our primary goal aside from numbers of species was to connect with as many year birds, or in James’ case Big Year birds (James is currently in the midst of a Fairfield Big Year effort), as possible, and maybe turn up something rare or unusual in the midst of our wandering.

 I am happy to report that our day’s efforts were hugely successful, and that James added five new birds to his growing list.
 I personally tacked on six species for my year list, which now stands at 93 species, all of which were seen in Fairfield.
 The passing of the arbitrary number of ninety species allows me to qualify for the Connecticut Big January effort, which is a friendly competition among Connecticut birders to see how many birds they can see during the darkest and coldest month of the year.
 Although I most certainly won’t win (nor come close), I am glad to say that Fairfield will be represented in the final standings.

 Our day began at Pine Creek Open Space, where I’ve spent at least one day a week during this month birding this fantastic location.
 It was on this visit that I failed to pass the thirty species mark at this spot for the first time in a while.
 We came in just one short, at twenty-nine, with the top highlight for me being a flyover Red-throated Loon, a new bird for the year.
 Perhaps the wind and chilly conditions had something to do with the dearth of birds.

 Other highlights included a female Common Goldeneye, swimming in the creek (an odd spot to find this bird), Sharp-shinned Hawk and American Tree Sparrow.
 On the way out, we nailed eight Wild Turkey, a new year bird for James, at a nearby feeder.